ShyamW/TLDR_Code/Matlab/Matlab_Syntax.md

 ```matlab
         element = matrix(2,1);
 ```
-Squares each element in the matrix; dot operator forces Matlab to treat matrix as a collection of elements, not actual matrix.
+Squares each element in the matrix; dot operator forces Matlab to do calculations on each element.
 ```matlab
         matrix = matrix.^2;
 ```